Xevantu/New-Shawn-s-MapleStory-Equipment-Calculater-/README.md

 2. Clone this repository to your computer.
 3. Open Jupyter Notebook and run `maplestory_calculator.ipynb`.

+## How to Use

+See [Wiki page](https://github.com/ebola777/MapleStory-Calculator/wiki) for more information.

 ## Limitations

 Because it tries all the combinations from the data set given by user, the computation time might get very long.
 It's better to leave out those equipments which are apparently bad.